josh-finch/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repo for automating AWS with Python
+Repo for automating AWS with Python.
+Cloned.